haxenme/nme/samples/4-Simple-Collision/Readme.txt

 2. Moving a sprite with a mouse or keyboard.

 3. Detecting collisions between sprites using both bounding box and pixel perfect collisions.

+Note: there is some know bug in this - will try to fix it soon